There may be opportunities available to fund environmental or energy related projects that will improve the bottom line for your business.

 Grant funds for pollution prevention and energy efficiency upgrades.
 Under the program, 50% matching grants up to a maximum of $9,500 are available.
-Check the DEP Grants and Loans Resource Center for current information on when the program is accepting applications.
+Check with DEP Grants and Loans Resource for current information on when the program is accepting applications.

 Pollution Prevention Assistance Account Loan Program